Tubular plates: tall tubular battery vs flat plate battery

-Tubular plate batteries are used mainly where there is requirement of long life with higher capacity.
-They are mainly used in standby applications in telephone exchanges and large factories for material handling trucks, tractors, mining vehicles, and, to a some extent, golf carts.
+Tubular plate batteries are used mainly where there is a requirement of a long life with higher capacity.
+They are mainly used in standby applications in telephone exchanges and large factories for material handling trucks, tractors, mining vehicles, and, to some extent, golf carts.

-Extra tall type plates (as tall as 1 metre and more) are employed in submarine batteries to provide power when the boat is submerged.
+Extra tall type plates (as tall as 1 metre and more) are employed in submarine batteries to provide power when the submarine is submerged.
 It provides silent power.
-The capacities vary from 5,000 to 11,000 Ah.
-The cells have air-pumps inserted into them to nullify the stratification of electrolyte for 1 to 1.4 m tall cells.
+The capacities vary from 5,000 to 22,000 Ah.
+The submarine cells have air-pumps inserted into them to nullify the acid stratification of electrolyte for 1 to 1.4 m tall cells.

-Gelled electrolyte tubular valve-regulated lead-acid batteries are extensively used in non-renewable energy systems like solar applications.
+Gelled electrolyte tubular plate valve-regulated lead-acid batteries are extensively used in non-renewable energy systems like solar applications.